Frequently Asked Questions

 What is your return policy?

 We offer returns to any Zap customer who isn’t completely satisfied with their cable.
 You ordered from us, and that means a lot.
 If you’re not totally satisfied with your cable, please let us know.
 We’ll do everything we can to address the problem and get you a cable you are totally satisfied with.
+Unfortunately, we do not accept returns on DIY Kits.

-If you still want to return your item(s), we’ll be happy to help you out.
-Use the form on our Contact page or shoot an email to email@example.com with your order number and the nature of your dissatisfaction, and we will address your request posthaste!
+If you do want to return your item(s), we’ll be happy to help you out.
+Use the form on our Contact page or shoot an email to firstname.lastname@example.org with your order number and the nature of your dissatisfaction, and we will address your request posthaste!